pimutils/todoman/README.md

 Caveats
 -------

-Priority granularity hasn't been completely implemented yet. icalendar supports priorities 1-9 or none.
+Priority granularity hasn't been completely implemented yet.
+Icalendar supports priorities 1-9 or none.
 Todoman supports only none or 1 (highest).

 Due dates are generally shown and editable as dates with no time component.